Katidian/stock-analysis/README.md

     Next i
 ```

-The instructions for the challenge did not specify where to set the Ticker variable, but I assume we still need it, so I set it right after creating the
+I assumed we still needed the separate Ticker variable, so I set it right after creating the TickerIndex but before creating the three output arrays.
+It turns
-TickerIndex but before creating the three output arrays.
+out we don't need it since the TickerIndex variable is selecting the ticker symbols from the Tickers array for us.

 ```
     '1a) Create a ticker Index